royward/prolog_compiler/README.md

 ### 5. Generating the C++ File

-The compilation process generates a C file named `PrologGenerated.c`, which contains the translated code.
+The compilation process generates C files named `PrologGenerated.h` which contains some macros, and `PrologGenerated.c` which contains the translated code.

 To inspect the generated file and compile it, run: